Transvelo/docs/gitbook/mybag/setup/terms_and_conditions_page.md

 # Terms and Conditions Page

-Terms and Conditions Page of MyBag is built using **Visual Composer**.It has one rows.
+Terms and Conditions Page of MyBag is built using **Visual Composer**.It has one row.
 The **Visual Composer** Backend editor of the page look like this

 ![](http://transvelo.github.io/docs/mybag/images/terms-and-conditions.png)